zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 "After seeing this horror in all kinds of desires", "After seeing this horror in all kinds of desires, he saw, after seeing, after weighing, after judging, after separating, after clarifying."
 After seeing this horror in all kinds of desires.
-, Should walk alone like a rhinoceros horn.
+, Should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "This is my disaster and tumor and scourge, disease and arrow and terror,

-After seeing this horror in all kinds of desires, he should walk alone like a rhinoceros horn. "
+After seeing this horror in all kinds of desires, he should walk alone like a rhinoceros. "

 138. Hot and cold, hunger and thirst, and to the wind and sun fly snake,

-After enduring all this, he should walk alone like a rhinoceros horn.
+After enduring all this, he should walk alone like a rhinoceros.

 "Hot, cold, hunger and thirst": ""cold", there is cold due to two reasons: cold due to inner excitement, or cold due to external weather.
 "Hot", hot due to two